How to Choose Suitable Sanitary Napkins (Sanitary Pads)?

 How to choose suitable sanitary napkins?

-i.
-Air Permeable
+1. Air Permeable

 During menstruation, the skin of the women’s sensitive part is most vulnerable.
-Surveys have shown that 73% of the women would feel itchiness and pain on some parts of the skin during menstruation.
+Surveys have shown that 73% of women would feel itchiness and pain on some parts of the skin during menstruation.
 These are mostly caused by the use of sanitary napkins which are not air permeable.
 As such, it is of critical importance to choose suitable sanitary napkins to ensure safety during menstruation.
-Sanitary napkins are normally made up of three layers: surface layer, absorbent layer and underlying layer.
+Sanitary napkins are normally made up of three layers: surface layer, absorbent layer and the underlying layer.
 The choice of sanitary napkins should be based on considerations relating to the materials and functions of these three layers.

-ii.
-Surface Layer Consideration
+2. Surface Layer Consideration

-iii.
-Absorbency Layer
+3. Absorbency Layer

-iv.
-Underlying Layer
+4. Underlying Layer

 Changing sanitary napkins to avoid troubles